gregorias/gregorias.github.io/_posts/2024-10-20-using-coroutines-in-neovim-lua.markdown

 All functions can be coroutine functions with no special syntax required.
 They are also “contagious.”
-Using a coroutine function inside a function makes the function into a coroutine functions, so it’s good to document that.
+Using a coroutine function inside a function makes the function into a coroutine function, so it’s good to document that.
 It’s a good practice to indicate that a function may yield by, for example, adding a `_co` suffix.